-PHILADELPHIA – Noviembre 3, 2021 – Senators Anthony H. Williams (D-Delaware/Philadelphia), Carolyn Comitta (D-Chester), and Amanda Cappelletti (D-Delaware/Montgomery) joined state Rep. Regina Young (D-Delaware/Philadelphia), the Overbrook Environmental Education Center, Conservation Voters of PA, and PennFuture today to call for a portion of the $7 billion in ARP funding to be used for clean water projects in Pennsylvania.
+PHILADELPHIA – November 3, 2021 – Senators Anthony H. Williams (D-Delaware/Philadelphia), Carolyn Comitta (D-Chester), and Amanda Cappelletti (D-Delaware/Montgomery) joined state Rep. Regina Young (D-Delaware/Philadelphia), the Overbrook Environmental Education Center, Conservation Voters of PA, and PennFuture today to call for a portion of the $7 billion in ARP funding to be used for clean water projects in Pennsylvania.
 Dedicated funding for clean water projects is necessary to address systemic environmental concerns in local communities.

 “It is mind boggling to me that instead of utilizing available funding, Republicans have decided to put away $7 billion instead of addressing dire problems facing our communities like basic clean water.
 Now is the time to use this funding, not a rainy day.
 This is an issue that effects rural, urban, and suburban communities and it must be addressed now to avoid even bigger problems in the future,” said Sen. Williams.